symfony/symfony-docs/service_container.rst

 Public Versus Private Services
 ------------------------------

 Every service defined is private by default.
-When a service is private, you cannot accees it directly from the container object (using ``$container->get()``).
-As a best practice, you should only create *private* services, which will happen automatically.
-And also, you should *not* use the ``$container->get()`` method to fetch services, but instead use dependency injection.
+When a service is private, you cannot access it directly from the container using ``$container->get()``.
+As a best practice, you should only create *private* services and you should fetch services using dependency injection instead of using ``$container->get()``.

-If you need to fetch services lazily, instead of using public services you should consider using a :ref:`service locator <service-locators>` instead.
+If you need to fetch services lazily, instead of using public services you should consider using a :ref:`service locator <service-locators>`.

 But, if you *do* need to make a service public, override the ``public``
 setting: